 The continued itching is due to the flea bites that your dog already has and it will stop within a day or two.

-Are there any Side Effects?
+Are There Any Side Effects?

 The most common side effects in dogs are vomiting, lack of appetite and dry or flaky skin.
 If any of these symptoms persist, then you should contact your vet immediately.

-What about Benefits?
+What About Benefits?

 Bravecto vs NexGard